Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Arch Bridge.md

 **Before Mitigation**: Likelihood: 4, Severity: 2, Overall: 8

 **Mitigation**: Blocks are designed to be fairly light and covered with rubber.
 Demonstrators may need to help younger children carry the blocks.
+When taking apart ensure feet are sufficiently far back.

 Call a first aider in the case of an injury.